DLint/DLint.github.io/README.md

 # DLint.github.io
-  This is a Github Bolg Page project
+  This is a Github Blog Page project